motj1/Ggames-OS/readme.md

 ## Opening screen

 You can type anything here and press enter or escape for no newline to be created, to play games type:
-- For tic tac toe type ttt into the kernel
+- For tic tac toe type ttt into the kernel.
 - For Snake type snake into the kernel.
 - For chess type chess into the kernel.